mui/tech-challenge-react/README.md

 - The tests of the Autocomplete component can be run with `yarn t Autocomplete`.
 - We expect the bug fix to come with a new test that will prevent regressions.
 - Fixing this bug might require breaking other tests, you should evaluate if the tradeoff is acceptable.

+### Objective

+The goal of this second phase is to improve the component from v5.0.0-alpha.15 and hopefully solve most of the pain points of this developer.

+- [ ] Commit your changes in your fork
+- [ ] Explain the tradeoff taken, compared to the alternatives

 ## Submission